Skip to content

 1981: ANHS Headquarters relocates to Bridgeport, Connecticut with Jo Willard as Executive Director

-2014: Lynn Grudnik retires as Executive Director on May 31, 2014 and NHA headquarters moves to Youngstown, Ohio under the direction of NHA President Mark Huberman.
+2014: Lynn Grudnik retired as Executive Director on May 31, 2014, and NHA headquarters moved to Youngstown, Ohio, under the direction of NHA President Mark Huberman.

 2020: Wanda Huberman becomes Executive Director